Loft Hatch Installation Cost

 When installing a loft hatch yourself, keep in mind that the rafters in the roof, whether hand-cut or pre-made as a unit, are particularly developed to assist the roof's weight, not a person.

-You also should stop cutting the rafters, as this may result in roof weakness, which will be costly to repair.
+You also should stop at cutting the joists, as this may result in roof weakness, which will be costly to repair.
 Many companies sell loft hatches and ladders that can be installed without extensive carpentry or building knowledge.

 Building Regulations & Planning Permission for a Loft Hatch Installation